 On behalf of the Board of Directors of the Portland Community Chest we note with deep regret the passing of Norman Godfrey.
 In a community recognized for the ability, skill, and cooperative spirit of its agency executives, Norman Godfrey was outstanding.
 He was ever ready to give wise counsel, or cheerfully assume a difficult task.

 To his friends and associates we extend our deepest sympathy.
 WILLIAM W. BANTON, President.

-From New York Metropolitan Section We deeply regret the passing of National Jewish Welfare Board
+From New York Metropolitan Section National Jewish Welfare Board